nasirjd/DynamicQuery.Net/README.md

 # DynamicQuery.Net

+## Finally! the package is ready for dotnet core 2.0

 for Querying an IQueryable in the normal approach you should write any predicates statically in your code, but if you want to have a dynamic Query you can use Expression Trees, this package used it!

 if you search at this subject you will find  [DynamicQuery](https://www.nuget.org/packages/DynamicQuery) that is so exhaustive, but in performance, this package is faster than that more than two hundred percent!